 The skills assessments, along with a variety of other tests, are administered at the NWTC-Green Bay Campus, and other college locations.

 You will need picture identification and applicable fees.
-Pencils and scratch paper are provided.
+White boards, markers, and erasers are available for all testers.

 Fees are required for admissions testing, certification testing and high school equivalency testing.
 For specific fees view Assessment and Testing Fees.